-This Articulation Agreement (herein referred to as "Agreement") formally recognizes that South Texas College (herein referred to as "STC") on behalf of its Associate Degree Nursing Program and Texas A&M University (herein referred to as "TAMU"), a Texas institution of higher education, on behalf of its College of Nursing (herein referred to as "TAMU-CON"), are committed to providing educational opportunities for students transferring between our institutions.
-This agreement is intended to create and maintain a smooth transfer without the need to repeat successfully completed courses.
+This Articulation Agreement (herein referred to as "Agreement") formally recognizes that South Texas College (herein referred to as "STC") on behalf of its Associate Degree Nursing Program and Texas A&M University (herein referred to as "TAMU"), a Texas institution of higher education and an agency of the State of Texas, on behalf of its School of Nursing (herein referred to as "TAMU-SON"), are committed to providing educational opportunities for students transferring between our institutions.
+This Agreement is intended to create and maintain a smooth transfer without the need to repeat successfully completed courses.
 STC and TAMU are each sometimes referred to as a "Party" and collectively sometimes referred to as the "Parties."